ukamovich/persongrabber/README.md

 5. Access ‘Add car’ subpage.
 6. Add a new car for a person named ‘Brynna Branch’ with id: 617c1a45554583c61718d81e
 7. Verify that the newly-added car is listed among the cars in the profile for Brynna Branch.

+We used [(Cypress)](https://www.cypress.io/) to conduct automated end-to-end testing.
+Since relying on the group’s database for testing is bad practice, we generated MOCK data to perform the testing.
+When we used MOCK data for testing, we learned that Cypress offers useful methods such as _intercept()_ which enables the developer to use MOCK data instead of data from the database.
+Lastly, Cypress supports functionality for viewing the tests in real time meaning that you can see how the application looks like in when certain DOM-elements are clicked on.